Nicholas Pesarcik, CAS Business Manager, email@example.com

 - In DocuSign, you will need to:

 - attach copies of pertinent travel information (e.g. confirmation of paper acceptance, invitation to chair a panel, seminar schedule for presentation, etc.)

 - List faculty funding source (i.e. research grant, startup, or discretionary index), if any.
 The department chair, working with the coordinator/business manager, can indicate funding from available departmental indexes.

 - For Assistant, Associate, POP or TAP faculty, select if you would like the travel to be nominated from Provost travel funds.
 More information on Provost travel funding can be found below.

 - DocuSign will automatically route the request form to the Dean's Office and the Provost, if applicable, for review.

 We recommend that you submit your Travel Support Request Form(s) as soon as you know your travel plans.
 Once DocuSign has collected the necessary signatures, you will receive an email notification saying the request has been completed.
-An award letter will be included in the completed DocuSign envelope (this integrated letter is a work in progress).
 If your plans change, please notify the Dean's Office as soon as possible, so that we may assist other faculty members with requests for funds.

 All reimbursable expenses should be initially charged to your discretionary index (or other index as determined with your department), including out-of-pocket reimbursement.
 Upon completion of your trip, submit a copy of your paid expenses, and if applicable, OneCard statement, and a spreadsheet detailing expenses to be considered to Nicholas Pesarcik (nap622), CAS Dean’s Office.
 Please indicate the index number that was originally charged for your expenses.
 The funds will be transferred to this index.
 Reimbursements should be settled within 90 days of returning from your trip; otherwise, your funds will be cancelled and awarded to other waiting applicants.